Zoom Parties, Missed Proms, Uncertain Futures. High School Seniors Share What It’s Like to Come of Age During a Pandemic

 The one good thing that has come from this is we are forced to make more of an effort to connect with people.
 You do not just have the school day in common with everyone anymore and you cannot just rely on seeing people at school so you have to make an effort to contact them.
 For my group of friends it has been really nice because we’ve had time to contact the exchange students and our friends who have emigrated again.
 I have never had so many video calls in my life.
 Being able to contact my friends on Instagram, Microsoft Teams and WhatsApp video call is absolutely amazing and it is keeping me sane but it would really be nice just to give them a hug.

-This Instagram account is the most wonderful representation of how South African teens are feeling at the moment: https://instagram.com/ieb.memes_2020?igshid=8vfo38lcupjk.
+This Instagram account is the most wonderful representation of how South African teens are feeling at the moment: ieb.memes_2020.
 Every year a different student runs an account that represents our final year.
 Usually it just consists of subject related memes with a lot of stressing and procrastination, but this year there is obviously a COVID twist. —As told to Mélissa Godin

 Dhruv Krishna, 17